etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/pivot.md

 Network.Execute(source);
 ```

 The `Month` property is marked with the `PivotColumn` attribute, and the `MonthValue` property is marked with the `PivotValue` attribute.
-Any properties not marked with these attributes (and not marked as `PivotRow`) will be ignored in the output.

 {{< alert text="The Pivot transformation will always generate a (dynamic) ExpandoObject as the output object." >}}